cargicar/RL_from_andy_jones/Home.md

  * General ML
    * [EleutherAI](https://discord.com/invite/vtRgjbM): language-model focussed, but a lot of good general AI safety and scaling discussion too.
    * [TPU Podcast](https://t.co/ccHAqPgIiZ): GAN focussed, but a lot of good general ML discussion.
 Origin of the EleutherAI discord and project.
+   * [ML Collective](https://discord.gg/B8rVXGy3Vj): More general than the others mentioned so far, while still explicitly research-focussed.

 ## Things We Made
 These resources have been *written* by people on our Discord.
 The advantage of these resources is that you can ask the author questions about them!